--- /dev/null

 +<h2>

-+15.7&nbsp; glutWireRhombicDodecahedron, glutSolidRhombicDodecahedron</h2>
++15.7 glutWireRhombicDodecahedron, glutSolidRhombicDodecahedron</h2>

 +The "<tt>glutWireRhombicDodecahedron</tt>" and "<tt>glutSolidRhombicDodecahedron</tt>"